 No tuition and fee waivers are available to students in the Master of Science in Psychological Science program.
 A student may work on campus to support his or her studies as long as the position does not generate a tuition and fee waiver.
 There is no guarantee, however, that oncampus positions will be available.
 Acceptable jobs include graduate student hourly positions but do NOT include teaching (T.A.) or research (R.A.) assistant positions.
-It is important to note that the University of Illinois does not view students enrolled in the "Range 2" program assessment (6 - 11 hours per semester) as full-time.
-Please see: https://registrar.illinois.edu/g-tuition-cr-1718 for the Range 1-4 fee descriptions.
+It is important to note that the University of Illinois does not view students enrolled in the "Range 2" program assessment (6-11 hours per semester) as full-time.
+Please see:

+https://registrar.illinois.edu/tuition-fees/tuition-fee-rates/, then click on Tuition & Fee Rates by Term and select the term of your choice, for the Range 1-4 fee descriptions.
 If a student has questions about deferment of previous loans, s/he must contact his or her specific loan providers for details and deferral requirements.